AlexSafatli/Saber/README.md

 ## Planned Features

-- Manage campaigns and store history of commands as a set of atomic **transactions** (actions will be *journaled*, locally or remotely).
 - Create random PCs/NPCs with skeleton backgrounds, personality, and strengths/weaknesses (**character generation** with *tagging*).
   - Complex characteristic and tag generation using editable tables found in files (see `tables`).